Diversification and Stochastic Dominance: When All Eggs Are Better Put in One Basket: Subscalability

-Thus $\theta \, \overline{G}(x) \leq \overline{G}(x/\theta)$, proving that $Y$ is completely subscalable. \end{proof} We now relate the class of completely subscalable risks to the super-Fr{\'e}chet family introduced by \citet{chen2024stochastic}, under which their stochastic dominance result was derived.
+Combining the above relations, we obtain $\theta\,\overline{G}(x)\le \overline{G}(x/\theta)$, so $Y$ is completely subscalable. \end{proof} We now relate the class of completely subscalable risks to the super-Fr{\'e}chet family introduced by \citet{chen2024stochastic}, under which their stochastic dominance result was derived.
 As mentioned earlier, the authors proved a broader stochastic dominance result involving the generalized $r$-mean and the weighted average of NLOD super-Fr{\'e}chet risks with possibly different distributions but common essential infimum of $0$.
 A special case of this result, corresponding to $r = 1$, yields the first-order stochastic dominance relation:

-as in the one-basket theorem. \begin{definition} A random variable $Y$ is said to be super-Fr{\'e}chet if it can be written as $Y = g^*(X)$, where $X \sim \text{Fr{\'e}chet}(1)$ and $g^*$ is a strictly increasing convex function with $g^*(0) = 0$. \end{definition} For convenience, we denote the classes of super-Fr{\'e}chet and completely subscalable risks by $\mathcal{S}_{\mathcal{F}}$ and $\mathcal{CS}$, respectively.\\ \\ The next lemma shows that the Fr{\'e}chet$(1)$ distribution belongs to $\mathcal{CS}$. \begin{lemma} \textnormal{Fr{\'e}chet}$(1) \in \mathcal{CS}$. \end{lemma} \begin{proof} Let $X \sim \text{Fr{\'e}chet}(1)$, whose survival function is $\overline{F}(x) = 1-e^{-1/x}$ for $x > 0$, with $\overline{F}(0) := 1$.
+as in the one-basket theorem. \begin{definition} A random variable $Y$ is said to be super-Fr{\'e}chet if it can be written as $Y = g^*(X)$, where $X \sim \text{Fr{\'e}chet}(1)$ and $g^* : [0,\infty) \to [0,\infty)$ is a strictly increasing convex function with $g^*(0) = 0$. \end{definition} For convenience, we denote the classes of super-Fr{\'e}chet and completely subscalable risks by $\mathcal{S}_{\mathcal{F}}$ and $\mathcal{CS}$, respectively.\\ \\ The next lemma shows that the Fr{\'e}chet$(1)$ distribution belongs to $\mathcal{CS}$. \begin{lemma} \textnormal{Fr{\'e}chet}$(1) \in \mathcal{CS}$. \end{lemma} \begin{proof} Let $X \sim \text{Fr{\'e}chet}(1)$, whose survival function is $\overline{F}(x) = 1-e^{-1/x}$ for $x > 0$, with $\overline{F}(0) := 1$.
 Fix $\theta \in (0,1)$.
 Since the function $z \mapsto 1 - e^{-z}$ is concave on $(0,\infty)$, we have

 which verifies the inequality defining complete subscalability for all $x > 0$.
 Given that $\overline{F}(0) = 1$, the inequality also holds at $x = 0$.
 Hence the Fr{\'e}chet$(1)$ distribution is completely subscalable. \end{proof}